Painting Affordable Garage Doors

 Get all materials and equipment ready before starting on this project.
 Make sure to wear protective gear since you will be dealing with harmful chemicals later in the process.
 Having everything within easy reach could help you save a few extra steps later, cutting your work time significantly.
 Determine what material was used to make your garage door.
 There are different types of paint for different surfaces.
 Make sure to get the right one to save you time, money, and effort.

 Do not think about skipping this step.
 It is very important to prepare your surface if you want your paint job to last.
 Start by scraping off any existing paint off your door with a putty knife.
 To make sure that no existing paint remains, you may scrub the surface off with Trisodium Phosphate solution; using fine-grade sandpaper, sand off the garage door‘s surface.
 Fill dents and holes with a wood putty and let it dry.

 Caulk deep cracks, and sand down over it.
-Wipe down saw dust, dirt and grit with a wet rag.
-You may also want to sand metal parts to remove any rust that may have build up.
-Once done, tape off areas that you do not want painted.
+Wipe down saw dust, dirt, and grit with a wet rag.
+You may also want to sand metal parts to remove any rust that may have built up.
+Once done, tape off areas that you do not want to be painted.
 To prevent paint and primer marks from dripping all over your floor, cover it with old tarps or newspapers.

-Remove grime, dust and dirt by hosing it down with a power spray.
-If you do not have a power spray, you may scrub down debris and dirt with a sponge soaked in all-purpose cleaner.
+Remove grime, dust, and dirt by hosing it down with a power spray.
+If you do not have a power spray, you may scrub down debris and dirt with a sponge soaked in an all-purpose cleaner.
 Let it dry.

 Using a roller or a brush, apply just enough paint on your door, making sure that coats are even and in the same direction.
 For best results, apply two to three coats of paint.
 Check for any bubbles or lines that might have appeared, and sand them down gently.
 Make sure to let the paint dry overnight before applying the next coat.
 For metal doors, it is advised that four layers of paint be applied.